 At the hearing to determine whether the defendant should be resentenced pursuant to this section, the court shall take testimony from witnesses offered by either party and consider oral and written arguments and any other relevant evidence to assist in making its determination.
-The court may determine that such violence or abuse
+The court may determine that such violence or abuse was related to and was a substantial contributing factor to the offense regardless of whether the defendant raised an affirmative defense.

-- 1 constituted a significant contributing factor to the offense 2 regardless of whether the defendant raised an affirmative defense. - 3 SECTION 5.
-NEW LAW A new section of law to be codified 4 in the Oklahoma Statutes as Section 1090.5 of Title 22, unless there - 5 | is created a duplication in numbering, reads as follows: - 6 A. Any person who is:
+- SECTION 5.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1090.5 of Title 22, unless there is created a duplication in numbering, reads as follows: - A. Any person who is: